Alcatraz Federal Penitentiary: "Escape from Alcatraz"

 On June 11, 1962, Frank Morris, John Anglin, and Clarence Anglin attempted to escape using careful planning.
 Behind their cells in Cell Block B was a 3 ft wide unguarded utility corridor.
 The prisoners chiseled away the salt-damaged concrete from around an air vent leading to this corridor, using tools such as a metal spoon soldered with silver from a dime and an electric drill improvised from a stolen vacuum cleaner motor.
 The noise was disguised by accordions played during music hour, and the progress was concealed by false walls which, in the dark recesses of the cells, fooled the guards.

-The escape route led up through a fan vent; the prisoners removed the fan and motor, replacing them with a steel grill and leaving a shaft large enough for a prisoner to enter.
-Stealing a carborundum abrasive cord from the prison workshop, the prisoners then removed the rivets from the grill.
+The escape route led up through a fan vent; the prisoners removed the fan and motor, replacing them with a steel grille and leaving a shaft large enough for a prisoner to enter.
+Stealing a carborundum abrasive cord from the prison workshop, the prisoners then removed the rivets from the grille.
 In their beds, they placed papier-mâché dummies made with human hair stolen from the barbershop.
 Over many weeks, the escapees also made an inflatable raft from over 50 stolen raincoats, which they prepared on the top of the cell block, concealed from the guards by sheets which had been put up over the sides.
 They escaped through a vent in the roof and departed Alcatraz.